by Julie Kagawa

 While the bickering and “woe is me” got a little repetitive, it was also hilarious.
 Yes, there was angst both in the romance department and between the “family” but for me it all made them feel, well, Human.
 I love how these characters interact and despite all the bullshit they spout..they truly have each other’s backs.
 They have become this dysfunctional family of sorts.
 I love how they interacted and protected each other.
 It was beautifully twisted and bittersweet…

 The climactic scenes with Sarren, where intense and bloody.
 My fingers were sweating as Kagawa increased the intensity and added one diabolical twist after another.
 At this point, I could not set the book down, and ooh our poor characters..

 Sarren is brutal, twisted and his emotional torture of the characters was twisted.
 He made me shiver and want to hide.

 I had so many heartfelt moments with the characters.
 Between their exchanges, near deaths and a scene with Kagan …OMG!!
 I needed truffles!!

 Forever Song wrapped up nicely.
-It was pretty closed ended and Kagawa gave us sufficient time with our characters to allow us to cool down and reflect.
+It was pretty closed-ended and Kagawa gave us sufficient time to our characters to allow us to cool down and reflect.
 I was delighted by this series and the author’s ability to tightly weave a dark tale while adding light and humor.
 Her characters all came to life for me and I heart them flaws and all.